Zade222/SpriteShrink/README.md

 ---

+## Intended Use Cases and Limitations

+SpriteShrink is specifically designed for collections of files that are relatively small and share portions of data.
+The ideal use case is managing entire libraries of retro game ROMs from cartridge-based systems.

+While it is technically capable of processing any file type, it is **not recommended** for:
+* **Large Modern Game Files**: Compressing games from systems that use optical media (like CDs, DVDs, or Blu-rays) or high-capacity cartridges (2GB or more).
+* **Files with Little Redundancy**: Collections of files that do not share common data (e.g., a directory of unrelated documents or videos).

+The tool's content-defined chunking and deduplication algorithms provide the most benefit when byte-level similarities exist across multiple files, which is common in ROM sets with different regional versions and revisions.

+**However**, given the aforemention limitations there are circumstances where it can work well.
+Systems that have games that span multiple discs can work well.
+I have tested it specifically on my copy of Final Fantasy 7 which is three discs.
+Despite being one continugous game across the three discs, there is a fair amount of assets used across all three discs that are duplicated should you return to earlier parts of the game.
+This lead to an approximate compressed:original size ratio of 1:2 when I compressed my disc images using SpriteShrink.

+I would only use SpriteShrink for disc based media **IF** you configure your emulation software of choice to load the image into memory post extraction.
+That way the disc is extracted and then run from RAM.
+If the software needs to repeatedly extract the whole disc to get a small piece of data that will likely cause performance problems or instability.

+I hope to work on another application that uses what I learned from this project to make a successor of sorts to CHD that uses much of what SpriteShrink does but specifically for larger modern games or optical media based games.

+---

 ## The .ssmc File Format

 SpriteShrink uses a custom archive format called **SpriteShrink Multi-Cart (`.ssmc`)**.
 This format is specifically designed for the efficient storage of file collections with a high degree of redundant data, such as ROM sets with multiple regional versions or revisions.